mikeyamashita/leanstartup-canvas-base/README.md

-lean startup canvas using tailwind css
+lean startup canvas using angular 17 and tailwind css